What is ABLE?

 The total annual contributions by all participating individuals, including family and friends, for a single tax year is $15,000.
 The amount may be adjusted periodically for inflation.
 Under current tax law, $15,000 is the maximum amount that individuals can make as a gift to someone else and not report the gift to the IRS (gift tax exclusion).
 The total limit over time that could be made to an ABLE account is subject to the individual state and their limit for education-related 529 savings accounts.
 Many states have set this limit at more than $300,000 per plan.

-In addition to the annual contribution limit of $15,000, an ABLE account owner who works may also contribute his or her compensation up to the federal poverty level (FPL) amount for a one-person household.
-The FPL amount applicable to 2019 ranges from $12,140 for individuals who live in the continental USA, to $15,180 for individuals who live in Alaska or $13,960 for individuals who live in Hawaii.
-A beneficiary cannot contribute this additional amount if the employer has made a contribution for him or her to a 401(a) defined contribution plan or 403(a) annuity contract, a 403(b) annuity contract or a 457(b) eligible deferred compensation plan
+In addition to the annual contribution limit of $15,000, an ABLE account owner who works may also contribute his or her compensation up to the federal poverty level (FPL) amount for a one-person household, as defined the previous calendar year.
+The FPL amount applicable to 2021 ranges from $12,760 for individuals who live in the continental USA, to $15,950 for individuals who live in Alaska or $14,680 for individuals who live in Hawaii.
+A beneficiary cannot contribute this additional amount if the employer has made a contribution for him or her to a 401(a) defined contribution plan or 403(a) annuity contract, a 403(b) annuity contract or a 457(b) eligible deferred compensation plan within the calendar year.

 For individuals with disabilities who are recipients of SSI, the ABLE Act sets some further limitations.
 The first $100,000 in ABLE accounts is exempt from the SSI $2,000 individual resource limit.
 If the combination of ABLE savings over $100,000 plus non-ABLE savings exceeds the resource limit, the beneficiary’s SSI cash benefit would be suspended until such time as the account falls back below $100,000.
 It is important to note that while the beneficiary’s eligibility for the SSI cash benefit is suspended, this has no effect on their ability to receive or be eligible to receive medical assistance through Medicaid.